michaelkolesidis/emoji-minesweeper/README.md

 ## Features
-* Random mine allocation on load
+* Random mine 💣 allocation on load
-* Ensure that the first click is never on a mine
+* Ensure that the first click is never on a mine 💣
-* Fixed (15) total number of mines (ability to change number of mines in code)
+* Fixed (15) total number of mines 💣 (ability to change number of mines in code)
-* Ability to flag (🚩) possible location of mines
+* Ability to flag 🚩 possible location of mines
-* Empty cells become a grinning face with smiling eyes (😄) if the game is won or a dizzy face (😵) if the game is lost
+* Empty cells become a grinning face with smiling eyes 😄 if the game is won or a dizzy face 😵 if the game is lost
-* Different emoji for detonated mine (💥) and revealed mines (💣)
+* Different emoji for detonated mine 💥 and revealed mines 💣
-* Mines and flagged cells indicators
+* Number of mines 💣 and of flagged cells 🚩 indicators
-* Number of flagged cells becomes red if there are more flagged cells than the number of mines
+* Number of flagged cells 🚩 becomes red if there are more flagged cells than the number of mines 💣